ckanchan/site/content/software/SAAi/index.md

 ---
 title: "SAAi"
-description: "Read the state correspondence of Assyria offline on the iPad"
+description: "Read the state correspondence of Assyria offline on iPhone and iPad"
 date: 2019-01-13T12:16:48Z
-additionalfooter: "Apple, the Apple logo, iPad and iOS are trademarks of Apple Inc., registered in the U.S. and other countries and regions.
+additionalfooter: "Apple, the Apple logo, iPhone, iPad and iOS are trademarks of Apple Inc., registered in the U.S. and other countries and regions.
 App Store is a service mark of Apple Inc."
 ---

 {{% features %}}